Cheddi Jagan: Early political career (1946–1953)

-Chief Minister of British Guiana for 133 days (1953)
+Chief Minister of British Guiana (1953)

 On 27 April 1953, Jagan won the 1953 British Guiana general election, with his PPP party winning 18 of 24 seats.

 Jagan's government immediately dissented against British rule.
 Jagan encouraged strike action against important sugar company Booker, refused to send a delegation to the Coronation of Queen Elizabeth II, repealed a law on "undesirable publications" passed by the colonial government, and repealed another law banning immigration of politically left-leaning individuals from the West Indies.

 Taking place in the middle of Second Red Scare and McCarthyism, Jagan's actions and policies led to British worries about a possible communist revolution in Guyana.
 Winston Churchill expressed fears that Jagan was a Marxist-Leninist, and claimed Jagan could allow the Soviet Union a foothold in South America, saying "[W]e ought surely to get American support in doing all we can to break the Communist teeth in British Guiana … [P]erhaps they would even send Senator McCarthy down there."
 Declassified documents from MI5 show that the intelligence service concluded that the party were "not receiving any financial support from any communist organisation outside the country".
 However, Jagan's wife Janet may have been a member of the Young Communist League USA before she moved to Guyana.

 On 8 October 1953, the PPP government passed the Labour Relations Act (modelled on the Wagner Act).
 The next day, on 9 October, the British administration suspended the constitution of British Guiana and troops were deployed.
 The queen had signed the order to dispatch troops on 4 October.
 On 9 October, a contingent of Royal Welsh Fusiliers arrived in Georgetown on HMS Superb, and Jagan was dismissed from his position and arrested.
 According to MI5, Jagan was unaware of the possibility of British intervention or of his arrest.
 Jagan appealed to former British prime minister and sitting opposition leader Clement Attlee, who responded "Regret impossible to intervene."
 Jagan was forced to resign as Chief Minister after 133 days.
 Britain installed an interim government.